-Editor’s Note: Due to COVID-19, be sure to check hours of operation for restaurants and attractions described below, as they may have changed since time of publication.
+Editor’s Note: This article was originally published June 1, 2020, be sure to check hours of operation for restaurants and attractions described below, as they may have changed since time of publication.

 With the alluring promise of swimming, boating, fishing or just simple relaxation, a lake getaway in the summer is practically a rite of passage for many Missourians.
 In an hour’s drive from Columbia, you can be at the Lake of the Ozarks, a 55,000-acre body of water that the Missouri Division of Tourism calls the state’s “most popular lake destination.”
 Nicknamed the Magic Dragon because of its serpentine shape, this massive waterway winds through four counties and has 1,150 miles of shoreline — longer than the coastline of California.

 While the water is the biggest draw, there’s also plenty of eating, shopping and exploring to enjoy on dry land.
 Ready for an unforgettable weekend?
 Follow our two-day itinerary that plots a Lake of the Ozarks journey fit for everyone from foodies and thrill seekers to outdoor enthusiasts and history buffs.

 Fuel up for your first day at the Lake with breakfast at Stewart’s Restaurant on the Bagnell Dam Strip.
 This quaint diner satisfies with classic comfort foods such as biscuits and gravy, country fried steak, buttermilk pancakes and hearty omelets.
 You can top anything on the menu with chili, sausage gravy, shredded cheddar or grilled onions.
 Order the “Biggest Cinnamon Roll at the Lake” for a massive morning treat.